Mexican Steak Tacos: A 20-Minute Meal Anyone Can Make

 Dig Into Your Homemade Mexican Feast

 Mexican steak tacos remind us that great food doesn’t need to be complicated or take a long time to make.
-With just a handful of ingredients and direct, uncomplicated cooking techniques, you can have a dish—better than takeout—on the table in less than 20 minutes.
+With just a handful of ingredients and straightforward, uncomplicated cooking techniques, you can have a dish—better than takeout—on the table in under 20 minutes.

 The next time you feel compelled to call for delivery, remember how fast and simple these little dudes are to prepare.
 You’ll save money, eat better, and savor the flavors, specifically tailored to your taste.

-Plus, cooking at home is very social: sitting down with others and sharing good food and conversation.
+Additionally, cooking at home is a social experience: sitting down with others to share good food and conversation.
 Taco Tuesday or not, these steak tacos will be a family favorite.
 They’re ideal for rushed weeknights when you want a quick, gratifying dinner that pleases everyone.